PAY RANGE: EP19

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Aquatic Biologist II if required by work assignment.
+Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of appointment as an Environmental Scientist 2 if required by work assignment.

 Ad.
 Board – 10/15

 Latest Spec Revision: